 Life is wonderful.

-Not always a cakewalk.
-It is easy to lose focus.
-To do the easy and the immediate, instead of the tough and the meaningful.
-After years of trying, (sometimes) we even give up on the dreams we loved the most.
+But life is also complex and confusing.
+It’s easy to lose focus.
+Sometimes, we end up doing the easy and the immediate, instead of the tough and the meaningful.
+After years of trying, we may even give up on the dreams that we loved the most.

-- Know (Know Your Long-Term Goals)
+- Know (Know Your Goals)

-- Choose (Prioritize Your Current Goals)
+- Choose (Prioritize Your Current Goal)

 - Believe (Believe in Yourself)

-- Work (Take Massive Action)
+- Work (Take Action)

 - Follow Through (Prepare for Failure)

-1. Know Your Long-Term Goals
+1. Know Your Goals

-Grab a pen and paper, quickly jot down all your long-term goals, and see what kinds they are.
+Grab a pen and paper, jot down all your long-term goals, and see what kinds they are.

 Balancing Fun & Productivity